Department of Infrastructure and Industrial Development

-The Department of Infrastructure and Industrial Development, also known as Infrastructure and Industrial Development Department, and often abbreviated IIDD is a department of the Government of Uttar Pradesh.
+The Department of Infrastructure and Industrial Development, also known as Infrastructure and Industrial Development Department (IIDD) is a department of the Government of Uttar Pradesh.
 The department was established to create an enabling environment for industrial growth in Uttar Pradesh.
-It was reconstituted in 2007, after the Government of Uttar Pradesh merged the Department of Industrial Development with the newly-created Department of Infrastructure.
-The department is responsibility of a cabinet minister of the Uttar Pradesh government, but, its administration is headed by the Infrastructure and Industrial Development Commissioner of Uttar Pradesh, who is an Indian Administrative Service (IAS) officer.
+It was reconstituted in 2007, after the Government of Uttar Pradesh merged the Department of Industrial Development with the newly created Department of Infrastructure.
+The department is the responsibility of a cabinet minister of the Uttar Pradesh government, but, its administration is headed by the Infrastructure and Industrial Development Commissioner of Uttar Pradesh, who is an IAS Officer.

 Functions

-The Department serves as a facilitator of Infrastructure development in the state of Uttar Pradesh.
+The Department serves as a facilitator of infrastructure development in the state of Uttar Pradesh.
 The department and its attached organisations develop buildings, expressways and other infrastructure to attract investors to the state of Uttar Pradesh.

 Udyog Bandhu

-Udyog Bandhu is a registered society set-up by the Uttar Pradesh government to help entrepreneurs who want to invest in the state.
-It's headed by the state's chief minister.
-But the daily affairs of the organisation are handled by its chairperson and its executive director, both of whom are IAS officer.
+Udyog Bandhu is a registered society set up by the Uttar Pradesh government to help entrepreneurs who want to invest in the state.
+It is headed by the state's chief minister.
+But the daily affairs of the organisation are handled by its chairperson and its executive director, both of whom are IAS officers.
 The current chairperson of Udyog Bandhu is Anup Chandra Pandey, who also serves as the chief secretary of Uttar Pradesh and the Infrastructure and Industrial Development Commissioner of Uttar Pradesh, whereas, its current executive director of Udyog Bandhu is Santosh Kumar Yadav.

 On the divisional level, Udyog Bandhu meetings are chaired by the divisional commissioner of that division, whilst on the district level, Udyog Bandhu meetings are chaired by the district magistrate and collector of that district.

-Sections in the Department of Infrastructure and Industrial Development
+Sections in the IIDD

 There are six sections in IIDD, namely Section-1, Section-2, Section-3, Section-4, Section-5, and Section-6, each dealing with matters allotted to it.